yoshuawuyts/speaking/2016-02-melbjs/README.md

 ---
 ## Concepts
 Controllers
-- no state at all
+- stateless
-- modifies state
+- jus' modifies state
 - responds to events from view
 - no state!